Rome—Art, Culture, History in the Eternal City

 - St. Peter’s and Michelangelo’s cupola, Vatican Museums, and Michelangelo’s Sistine Chapel (The Vatican City)

 - Chiesa di Sant’Ignazio, Chiesa del Gesù, and other very important Baroque churches

 - Isola Tiberina, the Jewish Ghetto, Trastevere, and Janiculum Hill

 - Ostia Antica

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.

 Rome, as the capital city of Italy and the fourth-most populous city in the European Union is home to 4.3 million residents.
 Spanning 28 centuries, Rome’s history lives on for visitors throughout the centro storico, historic city center.
 “Rome has a glorious monumentality that it wears without reverence.
 Its architectural heirlooms are buzzed around by car and Vespa as if they were no more than traffic islands."
 Lonely Planet - Rome

 Currency: Euro (EUR)

 Language Spoken: Italian

-The weather in Rome during the summer is warm to hot and humid with occasional rain.
-Be prepared, and remember you will have no air conditioning.
+The weather in Rome during the summer is warm, to hot and humid with occasional rain.
 The average daily high/low temperature in June and July is 83/65, but can reach upwards of 100 degrees.